Understanding the Stark Law: Examples and FAQ for Facilities

 • Inpatient and outpatient hospital services.

-What Are the Five Elements of the Stark Law?
+What Are the Five Elements in the Stark Law Definition?

-This important anti-fraud law is made up of the following five core elements which must be present in order to face liability under the law:
+As a strict liability statute, the law governing physician self-referrals doesn’t require establishing intent.
+That’s why it’s crucial to be familiar with, and avoid, fact patterns that could implicate your organization.
+This important anti-fraud law is defined by the following five core elements which must be present in order to face liability under the law:

-1. Physician This includes a doctor of medicine or osteopathy, dentist, podiatrist, optometrist, or chiropractic.
-Note that the law doesn’t apply to nurse practitioners or other advanced practice nurses.
+1. Physician This includes a doctor of medicine or osteopathy, dentist, podiatrist, optometrist, or chiropractor.
+Note that the statutory definition doesn’t include nurse practitioners or other advanced practice nurses.

 2. Referral This refers to the request by a physician for the ordering of any DHS, or the certifying or recertifying of the need for any DHS.